-The Department of Statistics at Northwestern is committed to teaching the theory and practice of statistics to undergraduate and graduate students and to conducting original research in statistical theory and methodology.
+The Department of Statistics and Data Science at Northwestern is committed to teaching the theory and practice of statistics to undergraduate and graduate students and to conducting original research in statistical theory and methodology.
 The department is distinguished by the faculty's strong interest in the application of statistics to such diverse areas such as public policy, medicine and life sciences, law, and the social and behavioral sciences.

 This is an exciting time to study statistics.
 Recent advances in computing and information technology have had dramatic effects on the field.
 Increasing amounts of data of all kinds are being collected, ranging from the large databases from the Human Genome Project to supermarket scanner data.
 Statistical methods are widely used in the social sciences, in the managerial and policy sciences, in engineering and the physical sciences, and in the biological and medical sciences.
 Statistical arguments have had an increasingly large impact in law, government, and journalism.
 Students in most fields must be trained to analyze empirical data and to evaluate empirical studies.
 Such training typically cannot be adequate without a strong statistical education.
 Additionally, with the continual advance of new statistical methods, faculty outside the Department need a resource for updating their knowledge of statistics.